cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 Finally, we need to fill in some of the global variables we used throughout the code.
 With two numbers from 0 to 999, there's 998k possible equations.
-Let's use about a sixteenth of that and use half of that for testing, meaning we'll train on ~31k data points and validate ~31k different data points.
+Let's use about a sixteenth of that for our data, and half of that for testing, meaning we'll train on ~31k data points and validate on ~31k different data points.
 Here's my config:

 {% highlight python %}
 MIN_NUMBER = 0